Dr Cara Miller

 I am a quantitative ecologist interested in exploring ways to effectively monitor, measure and manage all aspects of biodiversity including species diversity, population dynamics, movement patterns, habitat status and use, and community/ecosystem profiles.
 I am particularly interested in survey design, biodiversity indicators and conservation status assessments for remote, migratory and cryptic species.
 In addition, I have a passion for teaching – particularly ecological statistics – and supporting students in their studies and research.

-Biological statistics, survey design, community analysis, biodiversity indicators, population dynamics (especially mark-recapture), marine science and ecosystem management, environmental policy, Pacific Islands
+Ecological statistics, survey design, community analysis, population dynamics, marine science and ecosystem management, environmental policy

 Brodie, G., C. Miller, H. Pippard, and T. Kami.
 2016.
 Species conservation in the Pacific Islands: taking effective steps forward.
 Pacific Conservation Biology 22(3) 201 - 202.